rohanpm/more-executors/README.md

 - Futures with implicit cancel after timeout
 - Futures with transformed output values
 - Futures resolved by a caller-provided polling function
+- Throttle the number of futures running at once
 - Synchronous executor
 - Bridge `concurrent.futures` with `asyncio`
 - Convenience API for creating executors